emm-sam/Data-Collection-Pipeline/README.md

 See scraper.py in webscraper_project folder
 **PerfumeScraper class** contains all the methods needed to run the scraper.

-*run_scraper() method* runs the whole scraper using a combination of the other methods.

-The 3 arguments to control what data is collected and where it is stored.
+There are 3 arguments to control how much data is collected and where it is stored (cloud database, cloud datalake, local directory).

 Main tasks overview:
 - overcome accept cookies button